monsoonmaelstrom/book2/book2.md

 I drive an elbow into her jaw and roll her off of me as I try and fail to suck in air.
 I get back onto my feet, finally gulping in a breath.
 I see Amelia rubbing at her jaw as I do, but she resumes a fighting stance and I do the same.
 She launches a kick at me, which I block as I retreat.
 She does another, and I catch her leg and use it to shove her backwards.
 She falls.

-As she does I feel something ripple across the atmosphere and it feels like the inside of my head is rapidly expanding.
-I turn searching for the source of the sensation.
+As she does, I feel something ripple across the atmosphere and it feels like the inside of my head is rapidly expanding.
+I turn, searching for the source of the sensation.
 I’ve never felt anything like it in my life.

 Near the door, I see Liam with a drawn look on his face.
 It takes a moment before I register the man standing next to him, and another moment before recognition clicks into place.
 General Iverson, wearing a completely closed expression as he watches us.